HIST5360-f16/GrandFloridaGeoreference/Florida tutorial.md

 4. Download a PDF of "New Map of Florida, 1860," which is mislabeled, from the Maps ETC website: http://fcit.usf.edu/florida/maps/index.htm

-   * Use your image viewer software [ie Microsoft Picture Manager] to convert the JPG file to TIFF.
-See below for more details.
+   *  How to Convert map-image files
+     From JPG to TIFF: Most image viewers will do this.
+For PC, use  www.irfanview.com [pc] or Microsoft Picture Manager.
+Mac        users, however, can simply Save As or Export in their image viewer and toggle to TIFF.
+From SID to TIFF;              irfanview can do this; search the web for other utilities

 5. Now you will open the georeferencer.
 Under "Raster," you will select "Georeferencer."
 A new window will pop up.
 It is recommended that you adjust your windows so that you can more easily toggle back and forth between your canvas and the georeferencer.